Youth dialogue and design for educational possibility: eliciting youth voice in community development

 Community context needs assessments

-Richardson Bruna and ISU 4U Promise Postdoctoral Research Associate, Dr. Carla A. McNelly, collaborate on two projects in support of the ISU 4U Promise program.
-One used interviews with community leaders to learn about the demographically-transitioning neighborhoods served by the initiative and, from these, identifies priorities for ongoing design and implementation as informed by place-based perspectives.
+Richardson Bruna and ISU 4U Promise Postdoctoral Research Associate, Carla A. McNelly, collaborated on two projects in support of the ISU 4U Promise program.
+One used interviews with community leaders to learn about the demographically transitioning neighborhoods served by the initiative and, from these, identified priorities for ongoing design and implementation as informed by place-based perspectives.
 The second, Designing Dialogues for Youth and Community Transformation, used a series of mapping activities with ISU 4U Promise youth to identify learning assets and barriers in the community.
-In this Design Dialogues project, Richardson Bruna and McNelly collaborate with co-PIs, Drs.
-Jane Rongerude from Community and Regional Planning in the College of Design, and Kim Greder from Human Development and Family Studies in the College of Human Sciences.
+In this Design Dialogues project, Richardson Bruna and McNelly collaborate with co-PIs, Jane Rongerude from Community and Regional Planning in the College of Design, and Kim Greder from Human Development and Family Studies in the College of Human Sciences.
 Presentations on these needs assessments efforts have been made at the American Educational Research Association and American Anthropological Association meetings.

 The ISU 4U Promise Scholar 12th grade pathway to college